 “What is employee engagement?”

 Employee engagement is a term most business leaders are familiar with, but it’s remarkably difficult to define.
-Almost every article, organisation or individual has a slightly different angle on what it might be.
+Almost every article, organisation or individual has a slightly different angle on what the definition of employee engagement might be.
 And from inconsistency comes confusion not only about what employee engagement is, but what businesses expect it to deliver in practice.

 First, some established definitions

 Let’s start at the very beginning.
 Academic William Kahn defined employee engagement in 1990 as: